This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a community pharmacy which is on a parade of shops in Weston-super-Mare.
+This is a community pharmacy which is based on a parade of shops in Weston-super-Mare.
 It serves its local population which is mostly elderly.
 The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides treatment for a range of minor ailments, and supplies medicines in multi-compartment compliance packs for people to use living in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and supplies medicines in multi-compartment compliance packs to people.

 Inspection summary findings